-- Afterblows must be made within one "tempo" of the original scoring attack. - A tempo is defined by an 'action' or "fencing move" in between actions: - An afterblow that occurs directly after the initial strike will be considered in tempo.
-Likewise, an attack that has already begun or is primed to begin following the initial hit will be considered in tempo. - An afterblow that begins significantly after the initial hit, requires a large move of the arm or blade to make, requires a step or lunge, or any other non-direct action in order to make the blow sufficiently scoring, will not be considered in tempo. - For example, a missed parry that is immediately followed by a flicking cut along the same line to the mask will be considered in tempo. - Equally, a missed parry followed by the sword moving around the fencer's head to strike on the opposite side to the parry will be considered out of tempo.
+- Afterblows must be made within one "tempo" of the original scoring attack. - A tempo is defined by an 'action' or "fencing move" in between actions: - UPDATE After a hit, any replying scoring action that happens in ONE fencing moment is considered an in time afterblow. - An afterblow that occurs directly after the initial strike will be considered in tempo.
+Likewise, an attack that has already begun or is primed to begin following the initial hit will be considered in tempo. - An afterblow that begins significantly after the initial hit, requires a large move of the arm or blade to make, requires more than one step, or any other non-direct action in order to make the blow sufficiently scoring, will not be considered in tempo. - For example, a missed parry that is immediately followed by a flicking cut along the same line to the mask will be considered in tempo. - Equally, a fencer hit, then taking more than one step to prepare their attack, or bring them their arm back to start a new action before making a strike, will be considered out of tempo.